xphyr/k8s_isi_provisioner/README.md

 To build this provisioner, ensure you have go, and glide installed.
 This code has been tested with Go 1.8 and higher.
 To build the software, run make.

+The provisioner requires permissions is you are running it in OpenShift (maybe Kubernetes it has not been tested in pure Kubernetes) oc adm policy add-cluster-role-to-user system:persistent-volume-provisioner system:serviceaccount:k8s-isi-provisioner:default

 To deploy the provisioner, run oc create -f pod.yaml
 Create a storage class using the class.yaml file